December Webinar: Kea Configuration with Stork

-We participate in DNS OARC ‘A Day in the Life’ DITL data collection project every year.
-This year we contributed 58,405,816 Mbytes of data, consisting of 5,586 million queries to F-root.
+We participate in the DNS-OARC “A Day in the Life” (DITL) data collection project every year.
+This year we contributed 58,405,816 Mbytes of data, consisting of 5,586 million queries to F-Root.
 This was approximately 14% of queries to the root reported in the DITL data this year.

 ISC operated both a commercial secondary name service and a subsidized public-benefit service in 2014.
 There are several dozen small ccTLDs published through our subsidized SNS service.

 Early in 2014, our secondary name service was hit by TCP exhaustion attacks.
 We monitored, increasing the availability of TCP sockets as needed.
-Later, in July, we were hit with a 200+ gigabit DDoS against both the SNS Public Benefit servers in the San Francisco Bay Area, Chicago and Amsterdam as well as AS1280.
+Later, in July, we were hit with a 200+ gigabit DDOS against both the SNS Public Benefit servers in the San Francisco Bay Area, Chicago, and Amsterdam, as well as AS1280.
 The target was a ccTLD that we were hosting.
-We were able to work with both our friends in the community to locate the attack vector (a mixture of NTP and flood of bad DNS packets from a well known botnet), and then with our transit providers to filter out the attack traffic.
+We were able to work with both our friends in the community to locate the attack vector (a mixture of NTP and a flood of bad DNS packets from a well-known botnet), and then with our transit providers to filter out the attack traffic.

 This attack made isc.org completely unreachable for an hour or so, and degraded our connectivity considerably for most of a day.